Alfons Franck

-Alfons Franck (unknown – unknown) was a Belgian chess player, Belgian Chess Championships winner (1958).
+Alfons Franck (1907 – 1989) was a Belgian chess player, Belgian Chess Championships winner (1958).

 Biography

 From the end of 1930s to end of 1950s Alfons Franck was one of Belgium's leading chess players.
 He was a multiple participant of the Belgian Chess Championship.
 In 1958, in Blankenberge Alfons Franck won this tournament.

 Alfons Franck played for Belgium in the Chess Olympiads: